Celebrating Eleven Years Online...!

 Bow Bulbs

-Bow bulbs may often pandered on the basis of pitch reduction.
-The benefits in this regard are measurable.
+Bow bulbs may also pandered on the basis of pitch reduction.
+The benefits in this regard are measurable and therefore inarguable.
 It is important to realize though that the benefit of using a bow bulb simply to attenuate pitch on a well designed hull form is controversial at best.
-For example, we have observed that on smaller craft a bow bulb can increase the likelihood of slamming in short steep seas due to its relatively flat bottom shape.
-For more information on the possible hazards of bow bulbs on small craft please see my article on "Running vs. Heading Up."
+For example, on smaller craft we observe that a bow bulb can increase the likelihood of slamming in short steep seas due to its relatively flat bottom shape.
+For more information on the possible hazards of bow bulbs on small craft please see my article, "Running vs. Heading Up."

 Propeller Nozzles

 Propeller nozzles at least are not dangerous...!
-Nozzles are known to provide very substantial advantages to slow speed vessels doing towing or trawling.
+Nozzles are known to provide substantial efficiency advantages on slow speed vessels engaged in towing or trawling.

 On free moving vessels there is not the same degree of benefit, even at the relatively slower passage making speeds.
-Even if a nozzle were able to provide a small percent advantage at a certain free running speed, but requires a 300% increase in the cost of the system, it is at best a questionable "feature."
+Even if a nozzle were able to provide a small efficiency advantage at a fixed free-running speed, but requires a 300% increase in the cost of the system, it is at best a questionable "feature."
 Still, a nozzle can at times be justified on a free running vessel where there may be a requirement for extreme shoal draft, or where there may be the danger of propeller tip damage due to debris, ice, or shoals.

 Hydraulic Drive

-Hydraulic propulsion is most often promoted in order to enable placement of the main propulsion engine in a location other than amidships, in other words to make use of an unfavorable location in terms of trim and pitching moment.
+Hydraulic propulsion is most often promoted in order to enable placement of the main propulsion engine in a location other than amidships, possibly to make use of an unfavorable location in terms of trim and pitching moment.
 Although ordinarily highly reliable, any hydraulic propulsion system must be engineered correctly or it will be very unsatisfactory.
-Even if engineered and installed correctly, the use of hydraulics for primary propulsion is expensive to install, highly complex, ordinarily very noisy, and incredibly inefficient when compared to a simple direct shaft drive.
+Even if engineered and installed correctly, the use of hydraulics for primary propulsion is expensive to install, highly complex, noisy, and incredibly inefficient when compared to a simple direct shaft drive.
 This can hardly be viewed as a "feature."

-On the other hand, one might very rationally consider a modest hydraulic drive system for a get-home installation, primarily to save weight and to provide flexibility of machinery location.
-A PTO on the generator might for example be used as the motive force.
+On the other hand, one might rationally consider a modest hydraulic drive system for a get-home installation, primarily to save weight and to provide flexibility of machinery location.
+For example, a PTO on the vessel's generator might be used as the motive force.
 In this case, the hydraulic propulsion equipment will still be somewhat expensive, noisy, and inefficient, but it will not be asked to operate continuously, nor at full vessel speed.

 Z-Drive